Tipperary Energy Agency has been working on domestic retrofit projects since 2004, supporting the retrofit of thousands of houses.

 The Agency has always been to the forefront of promoting best practice in carbon reduction and renewable energy.
 In 2012 the Agency declared that it would no longer install gas or oil boilers in homes and committed itself fully to renewable-based primary heating.

 In 2015 the Agency went a step further towards Near Zero Energy Building (NZEB) retrofit and as a result the SuperHomes Ireland project was born.
 10 homes across Ireland were upgraded as part of its pilot project to install a combination of the most cost-effective measures in one package.
 The potential of this whole house approach was demonstrated by all 10 homes achieving a BER ‘A’ rating and a 100% satisfaction rating from the homeowners involved.

 Towards the end of 2016 SEAI introduced the Deep Retrofit Pilot Scheme which offered significant grant funding for the type of retrofit that SuperHomes had been trialling.
-In the first full year of the scheme SuperHomes carried out more than 60 deep retrofits and is on course to add significantly to that figure in 2019.
-Since the SuperHomes programme began back in 2015, we have retrofitted over 200 homes reaching as far as Donegal to West Cork.
+In the first full year of the scheme SuperHomes carried out more than 60 deep retrofits.
+Since the SuperHomes programme began back in 2015, we have retrofitted over 300 homes reaching as far as Donegal to West Cork.
 Starting out with a small team, SuperHomes has now grown to a team of six engineers, programme manager, retrofit advisor, project coordinator and a support team.